barrykooij/wp-simple-web-services/readme.txt

 == Frequently asked questions ==

+= Why do I get a 404 error when I try to call the web service URL? =

+For WP Simple Web Service to work you have to have your permalinks structure set <b>/%postname%/</b>, also make sure you .htaccess file is writable.

 = What kind of web service call does this plugin provide? =

 At this moment the WP Simple Web Service plugin only provides REST JSON GET calls out of the box.